 Ms. JD Fellowship

-$500 scholarship to go towards their summer living expenses.
+$500 scholarship to go towards summer living expenses.

 New York City Law Department Summer Honors Program

-Weekly stipends of $500 are offered to all 2L summer interns and a limited number of 1L interns.
+Weekly stipends of $750 are offered to all 2L summer interns and most 1L interns.
 Free housing is also available to out-of-town law students.

 Summer interns visit the City's police training facility, enjoy a barbeque at Gracie Mansion, and attend seminars with Law Department attorneys, agency commissioners and federal and state court judges.
 All of the divisions of the Law Department offer summer interns hands-on practical experience.
 Summer interns regularly draft motion papers and briefs that are filed in court.
 Many take or defend a depositions.
 Appeals interns draft three or four appellate briefs from start to finish.
 Interns in the Family Court Division regularly stand up in court to argue motions and conduct arraignments.